sjtuyuxuan/apriltaglocal_deploy/README.md

 ### Check whether camera is working

 Camera Type We test v1 & v2 raspberry camera.
-But it should work with all camera which support Lagency Camera API on Raspberry Pi
+But it should work with all camera which support Legacy Camera API on Raspberry Pi

 * Plugin camera

-* Open Lagency Camera interface with rasp `raspi-config`
+* Open Legacy Camera interface with rasp `raspi-config`

 * Reboot